oligamiq/crosstool-ng-pre-build/README.md

 Provides a pre-built GCC toolchain that runs on x86_64 Linux systems for cross-compilation to various targets.
 If you need a toolchain for architectures other than x86_64, please open an issue.

+## compile check
+Compile check is done, but it is not guaranteed to work.

 ## Related Projects
 - https://musl.cc/